 Incentive Amount:

-2015 Large RFP Program: Incentive Amount: Refrigerators/Freezers: $30 Generally speaking, a solar photovoltaic (PV) system can be used to power any household system or appliance that uses electricity.
-In the simplest case, you can use a solar water heating system.
-There are many benefits to home solar energy.
-You can save money, reduce emissions, and qualify for tax benefits.
+2015 Large RFP Program: Incentive Amount: Refrigerators/Freezers: $30 A solar photovoltaic (PV) array can generate power to run any electric system or appliance in your home.
+If you don't want to use solar power for your entire home, you can install a solar heating system for your water.
+There are many advantages of home solar energy.
+You can qualify for tax benefits, raise your property values, and reduce emissions.
 With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
 Of course.
 The grid in Berthoud already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.
 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Berthoud, you could make enough from your solar panels to recoup your investment in 14.2 years per 5 kW of rated capacity at maximum.
 The type of solar panels you have will have specific maintenance steps to follow.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Full-service solar contractors in the Berthoud area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
-Yes, solar panels can still generate energy during a grid outage.
-To ensure that your solar system will keep working during a power outage, make sure to choose a quality solar provider and look for a solar system that includes a battery backup.
+Full-service solar contractors in the Berthoud area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Yes.
+Solar panels exist independently from the power grid in Berthoud and will continue to generate power even if the grid is having problems.
+Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.
+Solar energy is on par with other forms of renewable energy.
+They have low maintenance costs and today's systems can generate and manage energy under more conditions.

 Determined through competitive bid.
 RFP released on March 3, 2016